-As a result of the generosity Dr Will Bratton (1996), St Catharine's is able to offer two bursaries each year to UK or EU nationals undertaking an M.Phil degree at the college.
+As a result of the generosity Dr Will Bratton (1996), St Catharine's is able to offer one bursary each year to UK or EU nationals undertaking an M.Phil degree at the college.

-Two awards of £10,000 each and are available to applicants for an MPhil in any subject.
-At least one award will be made to an applicant studying at Cambridge for the first time.
+One award of £12,000 is available to applicants for an MPhil in any subject.
 Applicants must have named St Catharine’s as their 1st or 2nd choice of College.
 Where a successful applicant has been awarded membership at another College, they will be required to transfer their membership to St Catharine’s.

-Please note: only a single application is required for the Jas Bains, Bratton and Annual Fund bursaries.
-Candidates who submit a complete MPhil Bursary application will automatically be considered for all three awards.
+Please note: only a single application is required for the Bratton and Annual Fund bursaries.
+Candidates who submit a complete MPhil Bursary application will automatically be considered for both awards.

 Candidates must hold an offer of admission for a graduate course at the University of Cambridge in order to be considered for the bursary.
 Candidates should thus submit their application to the Graduate Admissions Office at the earliest possible opportunity.
 To do so, please visit http://www.graduate.study.cam.ac.uk/